Organique0/worse-reddit/README.md

 # worse-reddit

+The pagination simply does not work properly.
+I cannot fix it.

 Tutorial link: https://www.youtube.com/watch?v=I6ypD7qv3Z8&t (Ben Awad).
-An old tutorial so a lot of changes had to be made but it functions the same.
+An old tutorial so some of changes had to be made.

 HOSTED ON AZURE AND VERCEL